30 January 2019 by Eleanor Kania

 Australia is one of the most varied landscapes on earth.
 It's got a whole range of stunning, idiosyncratic scenes, from the snow-capped peaks of the Australian Alps to wildlife-rich coral reefs, biodiverse tropical rainforests and dust-filled deserts.

 It's also packed with iconic, world-famous natural monuments.
-Think of Australia, and the first thing that comes to mind is Urulu, or Ayers Rock, the enormous, table-like red sandstone rock located in the southern part of Australia's Northern Territory.
-Other iconic landmarks include the Great Ocean Road's Twelve Apostles rock formations, which stand like sentries overlooking the coast; the untouched white sands of the Whitsunday Islands; and the breathtakingly vivid pink of Lake Hillier.
-Australia has something for everyone, offering many once-in-a-lifetime sights – we've compiled our top ten to give you an insight into the best of this vast country's iconic landscapes.
+Think of Australia, and you might think of Uluru, the enormous, table-like red sandstone rock located in the southern part of Australia's Northern Territory.
+Not to be outdone, the Great Ocean Road's Twelve Apostles rock formations – which stand like sentries overlooking the coast – and the untouched white sands of the Whitsunday Islands both make a claim to be among Australia's most beautiful natural scenery.
+Then there's the breathtakingly vivid pink of Lake Hillier, the lush Daintree Rainforest and the dramatic Katherine Gorge.
+Australia has something for everyone, offering many once-in-a-lifetime sights.
+We've compiled our top ten to give you an insight into the best of this vast country's iconic landscapes.